CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager---PTM.md

              "cumulus":"swp46" -- "switch04.cumulusnetworks.com":"swp22"
     }

-In this next example, PTM compares using the FQDN and looks for *switch05.cumulusnetworks.com*, which is the FQDN of the switch ion which it is running:
+However, in this next example, PTM will compare using the FQDN and look for *switch05.cumulusnetworks.com*, which is the FQDN of the switch it’s running on:

     graph G {
              hostnametype="fqdn"